Zuckerberg money won't be in next round of aid for elections

 Instead, the Center for Technology and Civic Life is launching a different program.
 Dubbed the U.S. Alliance for Election Excellence, the $80-million, five-year effort is intended to create a network for the nation’s thousands of local election officials, who can apply for aid to improve their technology and processes.

 “Unfortunately, years of underinvestment means many local election departments often have limited capacity and training.
-The U.S. Alliance for Election Excellence is bringing together world-class partners so that local election officials no longer have to go it alone,” said Tiana Epps-Johnson, CTCL’s executive director, who was scheduled to announce the new program at the TED2022 conference.
+The U.S. Alliance for Election Excellence is bringing together world-class partners so that local election officials no longer have to go it alone,” said Tiana Epps-Johnson, CTCL’s executive director, who announced the new program at the TED2022 conference.

 The 2020 effort by Zuckerberg and his wife, Priscilla Chan, amid the COVID-19 pandemic fueled conservative anger and distrust of the presidential election outcome.
 At least eight GOP-controlled states passed laws last year banning private donations to election offices in reaction to Zuckerberg’s donations.
-Suspicion that the contributions — routinely referred to as “Zuckerbucks” by conservatives — helped Biden, a Democrat, has become a staple among those who believe in former President Donald Trump’s election lies.
+Suspicion that the contributions — routinely referred to as “Zuckerbucks” by conservatives — tilted the outcome toward Biden, a Democrat, has become a staple among those who believe in former President Donald Trump’s election lies.

 Several Republican election officials have said the program was vital and nonpartisan and dismissed criticism of it as conspiracy theories.

-A spokesperson for Zuckerberg and Chan confirmed that the couple is not funding election offices this year.
+A spokesperson for the foundation run by Zuckerberg and Chan confirmed that the couple is not funding election offices this year.

 “As Mark and Priscilla made clear previously, their election infrastructure donation to help ensure that Americans could vote during the height of the pandemic was a one-time donation given the unprecedented nature of the crisis,” Ben LaBolt said.
 “They have no plans to repeat that donation.”